WouterDobber/Project-1-2-Group-3/README.md

    From there on, running the file ("java RunLanderGuiFeedbackController") should open the 2D animation and show the landers trajectory.

-As part of the requirements for phase 2, test classes were created and can be found under  Project-1-2-Group-3/src/test/java/ Finally, 2 classes that test the accuracy of our ODEsolver with the correct results of coordinates from NASA can be found under the names Test_SaturnCoordinates.java and Test_EarthCoordinates.java, to change which solver is being tested, comment in the one you prefer in class State.java lines 58-66.
+As part of the requirements for phase 2, test classes were created and can be found following the Gradle structure.
+Finally, 2 classes that test the accuracy of our ODEsolver with the correct results of coordinates from NASA can be found under the names Test_SaturnCoordinates.java and Test_EarthCoordinates.java, to change which solver is being tested, comment in the one you prefer in class State.java lines 58-66.